JWessels1994/JWessels1994.github.io/about.md

 order: 0
 ---

-This is a sample blog for Professor Cordell's [Introduction to the Digital Humanities] (http://JWessels1994.github.io) class at **Northeastern University**.
+This is a sample blog for Professor Cordell's (http://JWessels1994.github.io) class at **Northeastern University**.